nihalsid/deepfillv2-pylightning/README.md

 # DeepFillv2 Pytorch Lightning

-lean minimal implementation of  [<i> Free-Form Image Inpainting with Gated Convolutions </i>](http://jiahuiyu.com/deepfill2/) in pytorch lightning.
+Clean minimal implementation of  [<i> Free-Form Image Inpainting with Gated Convolutions </i>](http://jiahuiyu.com/deepfill2/) in pytorch lightning.
 Inspired from [pytorch implementation by @avalonstrel](https://github.com/avalonstrel/GatedConvolution_pytorch).

 The models lack support for guidance masks, but can be very easily added.
 Instead of contexual attention, uses self attention GAN.
 The dataset class lacks support for generating freeform masks.